CalebQ42/stupid-backend/README.md

   - Each app will have a seperate App ID.
   - Users will be shared between multiple apps.

-## Base URLs
+## Base Authenticed URLs

-These are the available functions in the core setup.
+These are the available functions in the core setup for `KeyedApp`s.
 These are meant to be added to in a specific implementation.

 ### API Key Info